 Transitioning from being a trucker driver to becoming an owner-operator can be very rewarding.
 It can also be very stressful.
 You are faced with finding the right way to finance your new business.
-This can be a challenge, especially for truck drivers that are not familiar with running a business.
-This article covers the financial areas that challenge new owner-operators the most: financing their equipment and operations.
+This task can be a challenge, especially for truck drivers who are not familiar with running a business.
+This article covers the most challenging financial areas for new owner-operators: financing their equipment and operations.

 1) Financing your equipment